-London club Arsenal are the most successful club in the tournament, having notched 14 titles, with former boss Arsène Wenger the most successful manager in the history of the competition, having seen his team lift the trophy on seven occasions.
+London club Arsenal is the most successful club in the tournament, having notched 14 titles, with former boss Arsène Wenger the most successful manager in the history of the competition, having seen his team lift the trophy on seven occasions.

 Read on for full details on how to get a live stream of this year's FA Cup matches no matter where you are in the world with our guide below.

-FA Cup matches: Where and when?
+FA Cup final: Where and when?

 Watch the FA Cup online from outside your country

-We have details of all the US, UK, Australian, and Canadian broadcasters of the FA Cup further down in this guide.
-If you're intent on watching matches from this season's tournament, but find yourself away from home then you'll likely run into problems when trying to stream your domestic coverage online from abroad as it's likely to be geo-blocked.
+We have details of all the U.S., UK, Australian, and Canadian broadcasters of the FA Cup further down in this guide.
+If you're intent on watching matches from this season's tournament but find yourself away from home then you'll likely run into problems when trying to stream your domestic coverage online from abroad as it's likely to be geo-blocked.

-How to watch the FA Cup online in the U.S. exclusively on ESPN
+How to watch the FA Cup online in the U.S.

 ESPN has exclusive broadcast rights to the 2020/21 FA Cup.
 Matches will be shown on its ESPN+ streaming service.